OpenCourseProject/OpenCourse/INSTALL.md

 If you encounter errors after the site is set up can check the apache2 log at ```/var/log/apache2/error.log```.
 Feel free to open an issue with the error in question if it's not obvious.

+If you are using MySQL and haven't done so already, you should make sure timezone data has been added

+    mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root mysql -p

 From here, there's no step-by-step instructions.
 The data you'll serve depends on what you want your site to focus on.
 The copy you cloned has management commands setup at ```course/management/commands/``` that scrape data from the Schedule of Courses.

 If you'd like to use these commands, you should run the kronos command to install the tasks as cron jobs: